Third Macedonian War: Battle of Callinicus

-Perseus moved his camp to Mopselus, a hill at the entrance of the Vale of Tempe which commanded the view of the plain of Larissa.
+Perseus moved his camp to Mopselus, a hill at the entrance of the Vale of Tempe that commanded the plain of Larissa.
 Meanwhile, Misagenes (the son of Masinissa, king of Numidia) brought 1,000 Numidian cavalry, the same number of infantry and 22 elephants for the Romans.
 Perseus was advised to use the victory to secure an honourable peace.
 This would make him look moderate and if the Romans rejected it, they would look arrogant.
 Perseus approved.
 Envoys were sent to the consul.
 They promised to pay tribute which would be negotiated.
 The reply was that peace would be granted only if Perseus put himself in the hands of Rome and gave her the right to determine his future and that of Macedon.
 Perseus hoped to buy the peace by various offers of higher and higher sums of money, but Publius Licinius turned them down.
 Perseus returned to Sycurium, preparing to resume hostilities.
-Meanwhile, the Romans in Boeotia, having taken Haliartus moved to Thebes, which surrendered without fighting.
-The city was given to the pro-Roman party and the property of the pro- Macedonians was sold.
+Meanwhile, the Romans in Boeotia, having taken Haliartus, moved to Thebes, which surrendered without fighting.
+The city was given to the pro-Roman party and the property of the pro-Macedonians was sold.

-Perseus thought that the fact that the Romans were harvesting the corn and dumping straw in front of their camp was a good opportunity to torch the camp.
+Perseus viewed the fact that the Romans were harvesting corn and dumping straw in front of their camp was a good opportunity to torch the camp.
 However, his night incursion was discovered.
-Perseus withdrew and there were some skirmishes with pursuing Romans.
+Perseus withdrew amidst skirmishes with pursuing Romans.
 The Romans moved to Crannon (modern Krannonas, to the south-east of Larissa) to reap more corn.
-They saw Perseus’ cavalry and infantry on the hills overlooking the camp.
-As the Romans did not move he returned to Sycurium.
+They saw Perseus' cavalry and infantry on the hills overlooking the camp.
+As the Romans did not move, he returned to Sycurium.

 The Romans moved to Phalanna (the capital of the Perrhaebi of northern Thessaly) for further harvesting.
-Perseus learnt that they were dispersed and no one was guarding the camp.
+Perseus learned that they were dispersed and that no one was guarding the camp.
 He hurried with 1,000 cavalry and 2,000 Thracian and Cretan light infantry and caught the Romans by surprise.
 He captured nearly 1,000 carts and 600 men.
-Then he attacked a detachment of 800 Romans, which withdrew on a hill and formed a circle with interlocked shields as a protection against javelins.
+Then he attacked a detachment of 800 Romans, which withdrew on a hill and formed a circle with interlocked shields to protect against javelins.
 The Macedonians surrounded the hill, but could not make their way up.
-The Macedonians used cestrosphendons, a weapon which had just been invented.
+The Macedonians used cestrosphendons, a weapon that had just been invented.
 It was like a dart with feathers round the shaft shot by a sling held by two thongs.
 The slinger whirled it and it flew off.
 The Romans were getting tired and Perseus urged them to surrender.
-Pulbius Licinius was informed and he hurried with a force of light infantry and cavalry, including the Numidians and the elephants, followed by more troops.
+Pulbius Licinius was informed and he responded with a force of light infantry and cavalry, including the Numidians and the elephants, followed by more troops.